Loderian/Activities/README.txt

 == Changelog ==

+= 1.1.2 =

+* Tweak: Removed Make Default and Reset to Default as they seemed unnecessary
+* Fix: Made pagination links into buttons
+* Fix: Saving attended checkboxes should now work for activities with with a plan with more sessions than the default report sessions

 = 1.1.1 =

 * Feature: Added a column on the products page which displays activities assigned to the product